Terms and Conditions

 4.5 Our terms relating to payment of amounts invoiced and not covered by standing orders, where appropriate, are strictly 7 days net.
 Payment can be by direct bank credit, cheque, bank debit card or credit card where these facilities are available.
 (Visa and Mastercard) Credit card transactions will be subject to an additional charges.

 4.6 If our fees remain outstanding beyond the payment due date then we retain the right to add further charges for time spent in chasing late payment and if applicable pass the debt on to a debt collection company and / or make an application to the court for enforcement.
 This will add further charges and may effect your credit rating if it goes to court.
+If a HMRC refund or any other source of refund is paid for you or your company or any other organisation associated for you is paid to our client account for you then you agree to us deducting our fees before transferring the remaining balance, if any remains, to your chosen bank account.

 5 Retention of and access to records